SIP Guide

 calls incur costs for SIP minutes in addition to the regular cost of call minutes.
 Like call minutes, SIP minutes are billed

 per-deciminute (i.e. six second increments), rounded up to the nearest deciminute.
-Unlike call minutes, **SIP minutes are
+Unlike call minutes, **SIP minutes can be

 See [https://ultravox.ai/pricing](https://ultravox.ai/pricing) for current rates for SIP minutes.